 Reviews and interprets health record documentation to accurately identify pertinent primary and secondary diagnosis and procedures that require code and DRG assignment for properly billing inpatient records.

 Presents on Admission indicators and calculates the correct MS-DRG, Severity of Illness and Risk of Mortality levels per official coding guidelines, THR coding compliance policies and procedures, CMS and other third party payers to ensure accurate reimbursement.

 Assesses high risk quality cases to accurately trigger pre-bill coding review process.

-Abstracts and compiles clinical data elements such as attending physician, surgeon, consultants, ED physician, birth weight, etc. according to THR guidelines.
+Abstracts and complies clinical data elements such as attending physician, surgeon, consultants, ED physician, birth weight, etc. according to THR guidelines.

-Validates and initiates correction of patient status, admit and discharge dates and discharge disposition for calculation of correct DRG and length of stay for correct reimbursement.
+Validates and initiates correction on patient status, admit and discharge dates and discharge disposition for calculation of correct DRG and length of stay for correct reimbursement.

 Queries physician when documentation in the record is ambiguous, inadequate, unclear or incorrect for coding and compliance purposes.

 Collaborates with Clinical Documentation Specialist to improve coding and documentation.